thunderrun/cv/cv_en.md

 ## Personal Strengths

-- More than 3 years of experience developing data visualization and other large scale platform/console style web applications front-end using vue.js
+- More than 4 years of experience developing data visualization and other large scale platform/console style web applications front-end using vue.js
-- Proficient in English reading and writing
+- Proficient in English
     - Able to quickly understand and use new programming languages, frameworks, libraries and other tools based on documents
 - Solid Software Engineering knowledge and application ability
 - Other skills
     - Excel
     - Basic knowledge of Economics, Accounting & Secutiries
+    - Real estate, bank & insurance corporation financial analysis

 ## Working Experience